-Purpose: The project focuses on the promotion of a climate of respect for human rights and the practice of democracy within educational establishments in Albania.
+Purpose: The project focuses on the promotion of a climate of respect for human rights and schooling system.

 Albania is transitioning to democratic practices.
 The country's national education priorities include enhancing a holistic understanding of human rights, improving institutions' democratic features, and encouraging the participation of civil society within the educational system.
-In particular, the application of human rights values calls for social inclusion and a rights-based approach within the schooling system.
+In particular, the application of human rights values calls for social inclusion and a rights-based approach within the